At a Glance

 Prerequisites

-With so-called PrivateLink DNS entries, you can use Azure PaaS services as if they were in your own Virtual Network in Azure.
+With so-called PrivateLink DNS entries, Azure PaaS services can be used as if they were in their own Virtual Network in Azure.

 A Private Endpoint is created in this network, which receives an IP address within the network.
-You can then communicate with the service within the network via this endpoint.
+Communication with the service within the network is then possible via this endpoint.

-Since the endpoint's IP address does not have to be static, communication happens via a DNS name.
+Since the endpoint's IP address does not have to be static, communication with the service is established via a DNS name.
 This is stored in a special DNS zone in Azure.

 The following steps are processed sequentially: